Declow/LEO1-2018-Portfolio-Two/README.md

 socat -v -v tcp-listen:8080,fork,reuseaddr exec:/bin/rng.sh
 ```

-Login to container C1 and install lighttpd with php
+We then logged into container C1 and install lighttpd with php
 ```
 apk add lighttpd php5 php5-cgi php5-curl php5-fpm
 ```

-Edit config file to allow for cgi call in php.
+We then edited the config file to allow for cgi call in php.
-Add index.php to /var/www/localhost/htdocs/index.php
+Add index.php to /var/www/localhost/htdocs/index.php and started lighttpd
-Start lighttpd
 ```
 /etc/init.d/lighttpd start
 ```